Roblox/creator-docs/content/en-us/education/resources/intro-to-digital-safety.md

 For example, the text below is a common scam.

-_i'm making a game and i wanna put your roblox character in it. could you upload your roblox char texture as a decal and send me the link? here's a tutorial on youutube if you don't know how to do it._
+_i'm making a game and i wanna put your roblox character in it. could you upload your roblox char texture as a decal and send me the link? here's a tutorial on youtube if you don't know how to do it._

 Users would go to Youtube and follow instructions where they'd type in a browser link which had malicious code.
 Scammers would then gain access to accounts.